terraform-aws-modules/terraform-aws-eks/README.md

 <h4>How can I use Windows workers?</h4>

-To enable Windows support for your EKS cluster, you should apply some configs manually.
+To enable Windows support for your EKS cluster, you should apply some configuration manually.
 See the [Enabling Windows Support (Windows/MacOS/Linux)](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html#enable-windows-support).

 Windows based nodes require an additional cluster role (`eks:kube-proxy-windows`).